santiagohervella/dotfiles/README.md

 ## Required

+- nvim
 - Figure out bartender / menu bar spacing situation
-- tmux
-- nvim
+- Raycast scripts directory
+  - Check to see if the UUID is preserved in the Keyboard Maestro macros
 - Browser setup

 ## Improvements